15 Top Tourist Attractions & Things to Do in Évora

 Location: Rua do Cano, near Largo do Chão das Covas

-Prime picnic territory as well as ripe for a pleasant stroll, the city's public gardens embroider the southern edge of the old town near Igreja Real de São Francisco.
+Prime picnic territory and perfect for a pleasant stroll, the city's public gardens embroider the southern edge of the old town, near Igreja de São Francisco.
 The grounds are set inside the walls of the once opulent Palácio de Dom Manuel, the only remains of which is the elegant Galeria das Damas, a pavilion built for Manuel I in the 15th century.
 Early spring sees the gardens burst into color when flowers carpet the lawns, and park benches are at a premium.
 Weekends attract local families, and you might have to wait for a table at the outdoor café spread over a light-dappled terrace.

 Where to Stay in Evora for Sightseeing